cchibxg/cchibxg/README.md

 Trying to learn more on how to develop websites and video games, as well as learning and understanding the languages.

 Current job is a programmer, but it's very simple things.
-Want to expand my assets and learn more.
+Want to expand and learn more.